 YouTube and Google are both Alphabet companies, and as a result, share many similarities in how content is delivered to users by search.
 Building a strong keyword strategy, including giving your video well-written descriptions and metadata, will help with your discoverability.
-Additionally, YouTube videos are increasingly being recommended in Google searches, and a strong YouTube keyword strategy will also bolster your business’s SEO strategy as well.
+Additionally, YouTube videos are increasingly being recommended in Google searches, and a strong YouTube keyword strategy will also bolster your business’s SEO strategy.

 There is no right way to market on YouTube, and it really comes down to figuring out what works for your brand, and doing more of that.
 Keeping a close watch on your YouTube analytics and using a comprehensive insights tool will help you optimize your creative strategy and increase your following.

 YouTube is an established platform, and it is a competitive space.
 Not only do brands compete for impressions, but individual content creators also compete for similar audiences.
 So, why use YouTube for marketing?
 The channel has 2.5 billion active users, so your potential audience is enormous.
 Additionally, video content earns higher engagement and drives higher brand awareness than static imagery.
 Ensuring your content gets the recognition it deserves requires strong optimization in order to get picked up by YouTube’s algorithm, and leveraging the right insights is of the utmost importance to fine-tune your YouTube strategy.
 The following tools will help you measure your KPIs and grow your brand on YouTube.